Shai Davidai: Investigation

 In April 2024, Columbia President Minouche Shafik said that over 50 complaints had been lodged against Davidai and he was under investigation for harassment.
 A petition alleging that Davidai harassed pro-Palestinian students on social media and calling for his termination obtained over 11,000 signatures.
 Another petition urged Columbia to drop its investigation and was supported by more than 32,000 signatures.
 Davidai denied targeting any individual students and said he focused on student organizations that support terrorism.
 He added that he was receiving death threats and other harassment.

 According to Columbia, Davidai was temporarily suspended from campus in October 2024 for harassing university employees.
 Columbia said Davidai threatened and intimidated the university's chief operating officer, Cas Holloway, in violation of university policies.
 Earlier that month, Davidai had published a video of himself following and questioning Halloway about the university's response to pro-Palestine protests on campus.
 Davidai had also doxxed a Columbia professor on his Twitter account and called Columbia professor Rashid Khalidi a Hamas spokesperson.
 In response to the suspension, Davidai said he was being unfairly targeted for his pro-Israel activism.
 Over 400 people affiliated with Columbia signed a letter to interim university president Katrina Armstrong calling Davidai's suspension "egregious".

-In July 2025, Davidai posted a screenshot on social media of a letter from the Columbia University "Office of Instiuitonal Equity" saying that its investigation into him for harassment was closed without a determination of wrongdoing.
+In July 2025, Davidai posted a screenshot on social media of a letter from the Columbia University "Office of Institutional Equity" saying that its investigation into him for harassment was closed without a determination of wrongdoing.
 Along with the screenshot, Davidai wrote that Columbia had "admitted that I hadn't done anything wrong".
 The same day, Columbia Business School announced to faculty that Davidai was leaving.
 One of his accusers posted a screenshot of a different letter from OIE that said it had ended the investigation without any determination and that investigations close when their subjects' employment ends.
 According to Davidai, he resigned voluntarily because he no longer believes in the school or the faculty.
-Davidai has pledged to continue his pro-Israel advocacy, including writing a book about Columbia University and working on his podcast.
+Davidai has pledged to continue his pro-Israel advocacy, including writing a book about Columbia University and working on his podcast Here I Am With Shai Davidai.